neural-computing/INM427-neural-computing-coursework/report/report.md

 | SVM   | 0.820                   |
 Table: Class Averaged F1-Scores

-The table above contains the macro-averaged F1-Scores for each of the models.
+Table 5 contains the macro-averaged F1-Scores for each of the models.
 These were calculated by averaging the F1-Scores achieved against each of the classes.
 Overall we can see that the FNN model achieves a macro-averaged F1-Score 0.048 (4.8%) greater than the SVM model.
 The macro-averaged F1-Scores are equivalent to a multi-class accuracy measure that is sensitive to class imbalances, false positive and false negative rates suggesting that the FNN model is a better all round candidate for the detection of phishing websites give the 9 features considered in this study.

 To relate this back to the overall accuracy discussed above, the higher level of accuracy demonstrated by the FNN was mostly due to its lower rate of false negatives for the non-phishing class.